 6. Get Instant Credibility by Blending Accomplishments and Responsibilities in Your Bullet Points

-As this recruiter points out, in your bullet points, you also want to use a variety of concrete details to talk about your contributions.
+You can add to your credibility by using a variety of concrete details to talk about your contributions.
 Even if you don’t have access to precise project results, you can include a variety of numbers and details that help give shape to your experiences, thereby helping your reader see what kinds of things you might be able to do for their organization.

 7. Address Any Employment Gaps Clearly

-Don’t give others the opportunity to make false assumptions about you and your work.
-It will only get you in the “no” pile.
+Giving others the opportunity to make false assumptions about you and your work, will only get your resume into the “no” pile.
 Proactively address your employment gap on your resume.
 Tell an honest story that shows you are ready, able, and willing to do the work of a business analyst.